HBendig-HSFL/unlocking-minds/README.md

 ## Description

-Using (only) Eyetracking data (like Fixations, Saccades, Blinks, etc.) for the classificiation of cognitive workload¹ Can be binary (low / high) or three-leveld (low / mid / high)
+Using (only) Eyetracking data (like Fixations, Saccades, Blinks, etc.) for the classificiation of cognitive workload¹ <br />
+Can be binary (low / high) or three-leveld (low / mid / high)

 Challenges:
-*Most research is using traditional classifiers
+* Most research is using traditional classifiers
-**May because of the elaborate data collection with human participants *Multimodal data is more accurate
+  * May because of the elaborate data collection with human participants
+* Multimodal data is more accurate
-**People are different
+  * People are different

 ¹ Cognitive workload: In cognitive psychology, cognitive load refers to the amount of working memory resources used.